-Students who lack an undergraduate degree may apply for admission to one of the certificate or diploma programs that parallel Erskine’s degree programs: Diploma in Theology (MDiv), Certificate in Practical Ministry (MAPM), and Certificate in Theological Studies (MATS).
+Students who lack an undergraduate degree may apply for admission to one of the diploma programs that parallel Erskine’s degree programs: Diploma in Divinity (MDiv), Diploma in Practical Ministry (MAPM), and Diploma in Theological Studies (MATS).
 Applicants must complete the admission requirements as outlined above for master’s degree programs.

 The MDiv is the professional degree that traditionally prepares graduates to serve in ordained ministry and is required by many denominations for ordination.
 The MDiv provides a balanced curriculum with courses in biblical studies, theology and church history, and the practice of ministry.

 The MAPM prepares graduates for specialized roles in churches or other ministries.
 Students ordained in denominations that do not require the MDiv often use the MAPM to enhance their knowledge and ministry skills.
 The curriculum focuses on courses in the practice of ministry.

 Erskine offers the MATS degree both online and onsite to deepen graduates understanding of the Bible, theology, and church history.
 Students pursue the MATS for personal enrichment, to enhance their ministries as leaders and teachers in their churches, or to prepare for further study.

 The D. James Kennedy Institute for Reformed Leadership and Training announces the pastoral fellowship-in-residence year.
 The pastoral fellowship-in-residence year is an opportunity for newly ordained or soon-to-be-ordained clergy to invest twelve months in an intensive time of professional training following their graduation from seminary.